 The new technology and design developed by TE Connectivity has been tested with the sensor package exposed to salt water, chlorine water, and also diiodomethane gas.
 The diiodomethane exposure has been shown as the harshest test.
 The figures below illustrate the drift in signal output of the sensing element with respect to the diiodomethane and chlorine water exposure.
 The drifts are considered very limited.
 Additionally, the drift in offset can mostly be explained through the presence of the humid environment rather than the diiodomethane in it.
 Another accelerated life test, at 85°C and in 85%RH, showed the same drifts in Offset and Span, as plotted alongside the diiodomethane results.

 TE Connectivity’s new package design and assembly procedures provides a sensor with enhanced resistance to corrosive chemicals and atmospheres.
-This provides customers with a high degree of confidence that TE sensors will not fail or malfunction in their applications.
+This provides customers with added confidence that TE sensors will better resist failure or malfunction in applications in corrosive environments.